I am thoroughly disgusted.

 into a two-day celebration planned for July 2006 that pays tribute to as many as

-125,000 Americans who fled to Canada between 1964 and 1977.
+125,000 Americans who fled to Canada between 1964 and 1977."This will mark the courageous legacy of

 Vietnam War resisters and the Canadians who helped them resettle in this country